todday-not-yesterday/AmlApi/AmlApi/ADRs/0001-PostgreSQL.md

 ## Context and Problem Statement

-AML requirements would need a database that is scalable, maintainable, and secure.
+The advanced media library require data storage that is scalable, maintainable, and secure.

 ## Considered Options

 * SQL Server

 * MySQL

 * PostgreSQL